oracle-livelabs/database/datapump-xtts-migration/10-post-migration-tasks/post-migration-tasks.md

 ## Task 2: Check migration

-In this step, you would normally perform extensive testing of the new database, before deciding whether to go live.
+In this step, you would normally perform extensive testing of the new database before deciding whether to go live.
 In this lab, you do just a very simple test.

 1. Ensure all data has been brought over to the target database.
 You check whether the tables `F1.F1_LAPTIMES_BACKUP` and `F1.F1_LAPTIMES_BACKUP2` exist.
 These are the tables you created earlier in the labs.